ThinkBigAnalytics/Hive-Extensions-from-Think-Big-Analytics/README.md

     get_json_full(json, '$.*[?(@.KEY=two)].val')[0]

-## Additionally, a Rank function is provided
+## Rank, MD5, detunixtimestamp

-Example usage:
+Example usage of the Rank function:
 	add jar s3://tba.douglasmoore.code/hive-ext-thinkbig-2.0.jar;
 	create temporary function rank as 'thinkbig.hive.udf.Rank';
 	select hashtag, timebucket, rank(hashtag) rank from trending_count order by hashtag, timebucket;

-And in an other example, the query below is an example of MD5 and detunixtimestamp
+And in an other example, the query below is an example of MD5 and detunixtimestamp:

 	insert overwrite table CleanImpression
 	  PARTITION (year, month, day)